 An introduction to the history and major theoretical interpretations of democracy in Europe, United States and New Zealand.

-This course provides a forum to consider and discuss the past, present and future
+This paper provides a forum to consider and discuss the past, present and future

 of democracy.
 It focuses on Athenian, liberal representative and socialist participatory

 democracy, the history of democracy in Europe and the United States, and contemporary

 The paper focuses on the origins of democracy in Ancient Greece (Section 1), the historical emergence and key characteristics of liberal representative democracy (Section 2), socialist participatory democracy (Section 3), and issues pertaining to the future of democracy in Section 4, such as the implications of global warming for the future of democracy, the extent to which globalisation is creating problems for democracy with respect to both national and international governance and, in this regard, whether or not cosmopolitan social democracy provides viable solutions to these problems and the alternatives to neoliberal capitalism and representative democracy.